awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKHighLevel.md

 + [Example: Batch Write Operation Using the AWS SDK for \.NET Object Persistence Model](orm-dotnet-batchoperations-example.md)
 + [Example: Query and Scan in DynamoDB Using the AWS SDK for \.NET Object Persistence Model](DynamoDBContext.QueryScan.md)

 The AWS SDK for \.NET provides an object persistence model that enables you to map your client\-side classes to Amazon DynamoDB tables\.
 Each object instance then maps to an item in the corresponding tables\.
 To save your client\-side objects to the tables, the object persistence model provides the `DynamoDBContext` class, an entry point to DynamoDB\.
-This class provides you a connection to DynamoDB and enables you to access tables, perform various CRUD operations, and execute queries\.
+This class provides you a connection to DynamoDB and enables you to access tables, perform various CRUD operations, and run queries\.

 The object persistence model provides a set of attributes to map client\-side classes to tables, and properties/fields to table attributes\.